 Fig. 4.3: Predicting unknown person

 Beside, detecting the known user, our system is capable for detecting the unknown person as shown in above fig 4.3.
 If the people aren’t listed in our dataset while training then they are predicted as the unknown person.
-In above fig, we can see Sunder (Person) is trained in dataset so our system has easily predict him but next person beside him isn’t trained and predicted him as unknown.
+In above fig, we can see Sunder (Person) is trained in dataset so our system has easily predicted him but next person beside him isn’t trained and predicted him as unknown.

 4.2.2 Failed Case